-PRL-151 Real Estate Law (3.00)
+PRL-151 Real Estate Law (3)

 Studies the law of real property.
 Examines common types of real estate transactions and conveyances.
 Explores the history of the real property system used in the United States.
 Offers available methods to finance real estate transactions.
 Explores title examination and title insurance.
 Teaches the ethical duty of competence.
-Credits: 3, Hours: (3/0/0/0), Arts & Sciences Elective Code: A
+Credits: 3, Hours: (3/0/0/0), Arts & Sciences Elective Code: B

-PRL-161 Family Law (3.00)
+PRL-161 Family Law (3)

 Introduces the laws of marriage and divorce.
 Explores the historical context of divorce in the United States.
 Addresses the divorce process including child custody, child support, spousal support, property division, and jurisdiction.
 Explores paternity, adoption, and juvenile matters, and the ethical duty of conflict of interest.
-Credits: 3, Hours: (3/0/0/0), Arts & Sciences Elective Code: A
+Credits: 3, Hours: (3/0/0/0), Arts & Sciences Elective Code: B

-PRL-166 Estate Planning/Administration (3.00)
+PRL-166 Estate Planning/Administration (3)

 Provides instruction in the methods available for lifetime and testamentary estate planning.
 Provides instruction in the estate probate process.
 Examines the role of the Probate Court in the administration of estates.
 Examines the tax benefits and consequences associated with estate planning.
-Credits: 3, Hours: (3/0/0/0), Arts & Sciences Elective Code: A of enforceable contracts and remedies available for breach of contract.
-Integrates the preparation and interpretation of contracts.
-Examines provisions of the Uniform Commercial Code relevant to contract law.
-Credits: 3, Hours: (3/0/0/0), Arts & Sciences Elective Code: A
+Credits: 3, Hours: (3/0/0/0), Arts & Sciences Elective Code: B